Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/customize/color-palette.md

 {{< design-callout-alert >}}
 Some of the colors below do not belong to the Orange Design System specifications.

-Please refer to our Boosted [color palette](#palette) section and to the [Color](https://system.design.orange.com/0c1af118d/p/7059a5-colour/b/17b829) guidelines on the Orange Design System website.
+Please refer to our [color palette section](#palette) and to the [Color guidelines](https://system.design.orange.com/0c1af118d/p/7059a5-colour/b/17b829) on the Orange Design System website.
 {{< /design-callout-alert >}}

 {{< callout warning >}}